Loriann Frechette, 56, passed away at home after a long illness on

 Spring, MD 20910.

-To send flowers to Loriann's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Loriann Frechette, please visit our floral store.

 National Alliance for Mental Illness